abdularif0705/Password-Cracker/README.md

 This application takes an MD5 value like "81dc9bdb52d04dc20036dbd8313ed055" (the MD5 for the string "1234") and checks all combinations of four-digit "PIN" numbers to see if any of those PINs produce the given hash.

 User fills a form where they enter an MD5 string and request to reverse-hash the string.
-If its reverse hash the string, it prints out :
+If its reverse hash the string, it prints out:
 ```
 PIN: 1234
 ```